Nebukam/PCGExtendedToolkit/docs/GeneralInfos.md

 > Note that the case of FTransform is trickier, and which component is used is context-dependent.
 Sometimes the FTransform.Rotator will be used, sometimes FTransform.Location is preferred.

+*I recon a more elegant approach would have been to make custom detail panel, but frankly it's wasn't worth the time*